oerc-music/meld-testing-ssi3/Notes/MELD-sustainability-issues-observed.md

 This is a problem specific to React.
 If multiple copies of React are included in a  build, which can happen easily if React is mentioned as a dependency in a library and also in a calling app, the resulting code falls foul of a React Hook rules problem, and fails.
 This adds an additional layer of complexity to the problem of code and dependency version management.

+The problem is exacerbated by allowing library versions used to become out of date.
+The `node` ecosystem rather encourages each module to be tied to a restricted version of a module on which it depends.
+When different modules have different version dependencies, multiple copies of the dependee module are typically installed; when this module is `reach`, the application subsequently fails with a hook rule violation.

+Working around this problem to get an application working requires playing with the installed libraries in undocumented fashion, which causes failures when trying to run code in a testing environment.
+By now, we're seeing a series of cascading problems and workarounds that become very difficult to understand and manage in a sustainable way.

+### Project management

+It is quite important for a collaborative project to have a governance structure so that all parties know what they can do and what level of stability to expect.
+The governance structure need not be complex (e.g. @@ link to MELD governance).

+But along with this, try to use existing system affordances to support process to the maximum extent possible.
+Such as github pull requests and review structures.

 ### Documentation